 Public procurement, one of the largest areas of public spending worldwide, gives public officials wide discretion.
 It is therefore unsurprising that it is also one of the government functions most often vulnerable to corruption.
 While there have been many qualitative accounts of high-level corruption in public contracting, it is only recently that read more

-Mihály Fazekas presented CRCB’s research at the launch event of the second ANTICORRP volume: The Anticorruption Frontline at the Hertie School of Governance in Berlin.
+Mihály Fazekas presented CRCB’s research at the launch event for the second ANTICORRP volume, The Anticorruption Frontline, at the Hertie School of Governance in Berlin.

 Are EU Funds a Corruption Risk?